YD525/SSELexicon/README.md

 Their excellent libraries provide SSE Lexicon with a stable and solid foundation, allowing us to focus more on developing the translation features.

+I would also like to thank 9DM And 泰姆瑞尔MOD组 for recognizing my identity as a MOD developer.

 ---

 ## 🖼️ UI Icon